-I’m still focused on strengthening Washington’s economy, protecting our state’s taxpayers by prioritizing and controlling state spending, offering each child in Washington an opportunity to succeed in school, and making sure the projects Southwest Washington needs for a solid transportation system are moving forward.
+Her legislative priorities include strengthening Washington’s economy, protecting the state’s taxpayers by prioritizing and controlling state spending, and making sure the projects Southwest Washington needs for a solid transportation system are moving forward.

-Ours is a part-time, citizen Legislature, so my primary occupation is as president of a governmental and public-affairs consulting firm.
-It’s based in La Center, where I reside with my husband Fred and our sons Rex and Derick.
-I have a bachelor’s degree in political science (minoring in natural science and history) and a secondary-education teaching certificate.
+Washington has a part-time, citizen Legislature, so back home Ann works at the Tri-Mountain Golf Course in north Clark County.
+She also operates a governmental and public-affairs consulting firm in La Center, where she resides with husband Fred and sons Rex and Derick.
+Ann has a bachelor’s degree in political science (minoring in natural science and history) and a secondary-education teaching certificate.

-I am active in our community, belonging to Greater Clark County Rotary and other organizations and volunteering for events such as the American Cancer Society’s West Clark County Relay for Life (publicity chairwoman); also I have served or am serving on the board of directors for several organizations, including Innovate Washington.
+She is active in her community, belonging to Greater Clark County Rotary and other organizations and volunteering for events such as the American Cancer Society’s West Clark County Relay for Life (as publicity chairwoman); she also has served or is serving on the board of directors for several organizations, including Innovate Washington.